BTC logo

 Pike Jump

-This, the third of the shape skills we have practiced, shares much with the straddle as you would expect.
+This, the third of the shape skills shares much with the straddle as you would expect.
 It is performed as much like a straight jump as it is possible to do until you reach near TOP.
 This means ‘arms high’ first and not legs or feet up first.

 Just before TOP you reach forwards with your arms from your hips (the hinge in the drawing) but this time directly forwards with both hands.

-As you come out of the pike on the way down arms should first of all come to the side (difficult) and then start to rise again before ‘first contact’.
+As you come out of the pike on the way down, your arms should either: